UAVmatrix/uavcast-pro-docs/docs/pages/Ground-Control.md

     Destinations only applies if you have selected UDP protocol for telemetry or video.

 ##Enable / Disable switch##
 You can choose which end-points should be enabled.
-Convenient if you want to save a destination for later useage.
+Convenient if you want to save a destination for later usage.

 ##Name##
 Set a unique name for you destination.